grabbiel/h1b-sponsor-check/README.md

 # H1b Sponsor Checker (H1B Wizard)

-An easy plugin for international students job hunting in the USA: see which openings sponsor you, and which companies are likely to do so.
+An easy plugin for international students job hunting while in the USA: see which openings sponsor you, and which companies are likely to do so.
 All while browsing your favorite job board sites (e.g., LinkedIn, Indeed, etc.)

 ![Promotional Banner](https://raw.githubusercontent.com/pakitow/pakitow/main/images-repository/promo-tile-original.png "Banner")